RLungarella13/artstation-database/README.md

 - **Concept to Reality:** We initiated the project by brainstorming and conceptualizing the database structure.
 This laid the foundation for our journey from theory to practice;

-- **E-R Conceptual Database Model:** Take a sneak peek into our thought process with the [Conceptual Scheme](DatabaseER.jpeg).
+- **E-R Conceptual Database Model:** Take a sneak peek into our thought process with the [].
 This visual representation showcases the blueprint of our database design.

 - **Logical Implementation:** Transitioning from theory to practice, we seamlessly brought our conceptual model to life with a logical implementation.
 PostgreSQL proved to be our trusty companion throughout this phase.
 # Project Overview 🚀